MaazRehman/scoober-frontend/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-#### Tech Improvements

-- Add an `.nvmrc` file to switch to recommended version for node by repository owners.
-- Integrate sentry in the project
-- Move the code from javascript to typescript for better type support , abstraction and readability.
-- Add prettier, linter and static validator on pre-commit hook

 ## Pre-Install
 The project requires node `v18.18.0` or above.
 There is a `.nvmrc` file which specified recommended version of node .
 Run in react-app folder